|

 flying boats, two seaplane tenders, fifteen other aircraft, thirteen US Navy

-support ships and one aircraft carrier; the USS Philippine Sea (left).
+support ships and one aircraft carrier; the USS Philippine Sea (above).
+It seems incredible

 that so shortly after a war that had decimated most of Europe and crippled